maiks1986/on-task/README.md

 ### Extension GUI

-The UI has a list of tasks and a list of contexts for those tasks.
-It has an add button that opens a little popup window that allows you to add tasks and another one to add contexts.
+The UI has a list of projects, tasks, and contexts.
+Tasks are associated with projects, and contexts are associated with tasks.
+The extension provides intuitive forms for creating and editing each item type.

 ### Extension Features List

 - Create, update, clean up, and delete projects
-- Create, update, and delete tasks
+- Create, update, and delete tasks with project associations
-- Create, update, and delete contexts
+- Create, update, and delete contexts linked to specific tasks
 - Mark tasks as done or pending
-- Detects if MCP server is running
+- MCP server integration for programmatic access
-- Detects if MCP server is added to mcp_config.json
+  - Manage MCP server registration in the Windsurf MCP configuration
-  - Get code for mcp_config.json and a button to add it automatically
+  - One-click installation of MCP server configuration
-- Project cleanup is a function that will clean up the database
+- Project cleanup functionality to maintain the database
 - Task prioritization and sorting options
 - Task filtering by status, context, or custom criteria
 - Task search functionality